 The FLTCIP provides long-term care insurance to help pay for costs of care when you need assistance to perform daily activities or if you have a severe cognitive impairment.
 Federal employees and their qualified relatives (spouse, parents, parents-in-law, stepparents, children over the age of 19, and same-sex and opposite-sex domestic partners) are eligible to apply.
 Newly hired employees and their spouse/partner have 60 days to apply under abbreviated underwriting procedure.
 Otherwise, eligible applicants apply under the full underwriting procedure (medical history).
 You pay the entire premium.

 Flexible Spending Accounts (FSA)

-The Federal Employee Retirement System (FERS) is a three- tiered retirement plan that consists of a Basic Benefit plan, Social Security and Thrift Savings Plan (TSP).
-Deductions are automatically withheld from salary for the Basic Benefit and Social Security.
+The Federal Employee Retirement System (FERS) is a three-tiered retirement plan that consists of a basic benefit plan, Social Security, and the Thrift Savings Plan (TSP).
+Deductions are automatically withheld from salary for the basic benefit and Social Security.
 Social Security and the TSP are portable if you leave the federal government.